What is a Landing Page?

 What’s the Point of a Landing Page?

-Okay, so now that I’ve hammered the definition of a landing page into you, let’s talk a little bit about the point of the landing page, and what makes them such a valuable marketing tool.
+Okay, so now that I’ve hammered what a landing page is into you, let’s talk a little bit about the point of landing pages, and what makes them such a valuable marketing tool.